connext/documentation/versioned_docs/version-0.2.x-amarok/Develop/SystemOverview/intro.md

 ## Start Building

 Want to get started with crosschain interactions in your dApp?
-We step through several development flows and guides in our [Quick Start](../Develop/QuickStart/).
+Check out our [Getting Started](../Develop/QuickStart/) guide.
 Starting building and integrating Connext's cross-chain functionality into your project!